Suhag2001/E-Learning-Portal-Full-Stack/README.md

 ## Step 2:Extract Download project zip

-- First create the database and import the database file by creating the db name "capstone".
+- First create the database and import the database file(which is available in db folder) by creating the db name "capstone".
-- Then add your extracted project file into "C:\xampp\htdocs" this file path on your local.
+- Then add your clone project folder into "C:\xampp\htdocs" this file path on your local.

 ## Step 3: Start XAMPP Services